about us/ our approach

 Big, traditional consultancies often come in and deliver the “what”, typically in the form of a very thick deck of recycled thinking, are paid handsomely and leave.
 What often happens next is that clients look at each other and say, “this was interesting, but how are we going to do it?!”.
 That’s where we come in and take the “what” and turn it into the “how” across the organization.

-Our approach is as practical as it is systematic.
-That’s largely because we see all business as a system of interconnected parts, which enables us to move very fast.
+We see business as a system of interconnected parts.
 Beginning with our Rapid Insight technique, we quickly go about understanding the lay of the land by connecting the dots of the client system.
 This is a real world way of seeing things that leaves high concepts, theories and old, worn out strategies to the others.
 In its place, we use our depth of professional experience in search of realistic, actionable outcomes that move the business forward.

-Over the last 19 years, we’ve honed this practical approach into what we call The Rize System℠.
+Over the last 20 years, we’ve honed this practical approach to what we call The Rize System℠.
 It’s our methodology for framing and contextualizing challenges.
 This amounts to a translation from, “big, 30,000’ strategy” right down to, “how this works on the ground"...

-Like in Conversations which translate purpose.
 Leadership happens in the conversation.
-Conversation informs your culture, and conversations allow your people to get work done.
+Conversation informs your culture, and allow your people to get work done.
 How you have conversations matters.
 Knowingly or unknowingly, we have conversations in three spheres.

 The technical sphere is the conversation about the work – whether it’s being able to code, programming languages, project management.
 It’s where your credibility comes from.Your expertise.